ArchivesEnglish

 About Maha

-The number of shares and votes in Maha Energy AB (publ) has increased following the issue of 317,201 new shares during January through the exercise of 180,238 warrants of series 2017/2020 issued under the incentive programme adopted at the annual general meeting held in 2017, and the exercise of 136,963 warrants of series TO 2 A.
+The number of shares and votes in Maha Energy AB (publ) has increased following the issue of 100,000 new shares of series A during August through the exercise of 100,000 warrants of series 2018/2021 issued under the incentive programme adopted at the annual general meeting held in 2018.

 For more information, please contact: